Navua F.C.

-Navua F.C. is a Fijian football team playing in the second division of the Fiji Football Association competitions.
+Navua F.C. is a Fijian football team playing in the Fiji Premier League (FPL), the top division men's professional football league in Fiji.

 They are based in Navua, which is situated on the southern side of the main island of Viti Levu, between the town of Sigatoka and the city of Suva.
 Their home stadium is Thomson Park.
 Their uniform is red shirt, blue shorts and white socks.

 History

 Navua F.C. was founded in 1943, with the formation of the Navua Soccer Association, under the leadership of C.P.
 Singh, a former member of the Legislative Council.
 The team languished in the second division has moved up to the first division, and has performed credibly in recent times.